 At NY Smile Creators, we want to help you keep all of your natural teeth for life — but sometimes, it’s best for your oral and/or overall health to remove one or more problematic pearly whites.
 When you visit our office for a checkup and cleaning every six months, we’ll detect the need for tooth extraction in Queens early, in order to provide the quickest, most comfortable treatment possible.

 But why might you need an extraction?
 It could be for any number of reasons, from infection to genetics or even before you get braces.
-We’ve included some of the most common causes for tooth removal in this week’s blog post.
+We’ve included some of the most common causes of tooth removal in this week’s blog post.

 #1: You’ve Got a Severely Aching Tooth

-A bad toothache is a sign of infection that has reached the interior, or pulp, of the tooth.
+A bad toothache is a sign of an infection that has reached the interior, or pulp, of the tooth.
 Once decay affects this area, it requires more than a simple filling can fix — and root canal therapy isn’t always successful.
 If we have tried to rescue the tooth with a root canal to no avail, or if your dentist can tell in an initial appointment that the tooth is beyond repair, tooth extraction is the last resort.
 Removing the infection at the source will protect your surrounding teeth and prevent the spread of infection throughout the rest of the body.

 If you have a severe toothache, don’t hesitate to call NY Smile Creators.
 We’re happy to be your emergency dentist in Queens.